Steak

 Key Techniques

-- Plank grilling
+- Open-flame grilling

-- Smoking (low-and-slow)
+- Smoking (low and slow)

 Classic Dishes